 Cycling Cadence for Triathletes

 One final aspect of cadence to consider is how it might impact the subsequent run during a triathlon.
 Since multisport events reward athletes who can conserve energy across a race, an economical cadence would seem to be beneficial.
 Indeed, some research confirms this idea.
-Several studies have shown that running time-to-fatigue is reduced after a low-cadence bike leg, and that low cycling cadence increases efficiency on the bike and afterwards in the run.
+Several studies have shown that running time-to-fatigue is reduced after a low-cadence bike leg, and that low cycling cadence increases efficiency on the bike and afterward in the run.
 For triathletes, a slightly slower pedal stroke probably is better, overall.

 But as with all things cadence, there’s a catch.
 Two studies show that triathletes who ride with a higher cadence at the end of their bike leg start their run at a faster initial pace.
 In a close competition between evenly-matched athletes, this just might be enough to get a gap and make the difference.
 It’s also good evidence that even triathletes can benefit from the ability to pedal at a wide range of speeds.